 TO KOH PHANGAN

-A few important notes: we are NOT at the Sanctuary, and they will not help direct you to our classes either, so use these directions or just ask for Why Nam Beach, a 5-10 minute walk from Had Tien.
+A few important notes: we are NOT at the Sanctuary, so use these directions or just ask for Why Nam Beach, a 5-10 minute walk from Had Tien.
 Classes are no longer at the Had Tien house where Kirsten and Rolf first taught .
 From Had Tien Beach, you will walk along the path going through the coconuts away from the Sanctuary, parallel to the sea and the sea on your right.
 Walk for a few minutes, go up the hill toward Why Nam Beach (you will see signs).
 Once you are at the top/there will be steps going down to Why Nam.
-You will see the Yoga Terrace on the cliffs to your right.
+You will see the Yoga Terrace halfway down the steps to your right, on the cliffs.
 If it’s raining/windy, keep going down the steps to the beach and you will see a yellow space just left of the restaurant.
-Otherwise, class is in the space on the cliffs.